 Johnny Cash’s “Sunday Morning Coming Down” has been suggested to me so many times.
 I’ve balked at this each time because the suggester can’t give me a solid reason why it would pertain to worship—other than the facts that the song contains the word “Sunday”, he mentions a church in verse 3, and there’s a general sense of remorse.
 I hear it as a helluva lonely hangover song, but it never seems to match a scripture or sermon theme.
 I love Cash; someone find me a sermon this song matches.
-Anyone in the Bible feel remorse and self-loathing from the night before and craving forgiveness?
+Anyone in the Bible feels remorse and self-loathing from the night before and craving forgiveness?

-More currently, artists like Trampled by Turtles, The Avett Brothers, and Mumford & Sons are writing songs that are wonderfully introspective and poignant.
+More currently, artists, like Trampled by Turtles, The Avett Brothers, and Mumford & Sons, are writing songs that are wonderfully introspective and poignant.
 When we look at how scripture is interpreted these days and how our political and cultural landscape is marred by discord and anger, different points of view and new connections are needed.
 Please, keep sending in those song requests.
 They force me to connect as well as be challenged in workload and viewpoint.